History of Vancouver: Neighbourhood and property development

 Tim Cummings' home in 1928.
 Cummings was the last squatter to live in Stanley Park, residing there until his death in 1958.

-The first act of the City Council at its first meeting in 1886 was to request that the 1000 acre military reserve be handed over for use as a park.
+The first act of the Vancouver City Council at its first meeting in 1886 was to request that the 1000 acre military reserve be handed over for use as a park.
 Historians have pointed out that this may seem a strange priority for the nascent city as there was an abundance of green space at the time.
-The West End, however, was designated to be an upscale neighbourhood by speculators with connections to the CPR., They did not want the scattered settlements on this property to grow into another industrial, working-class neighbourhood.
+The West End, however, was designated to be an upscale neighbourhood by speculators with connections to the CPR; they did not want the scattered settlements on this property to grow into another industrial, working-class neighbourhood.
 This act also signalled the beginning of the process that would see the remaining inhabitants of various origins evicted as squatters in the 1920s for the creation of a seemingly pristine park.
-It has been suggested that perhaps the new Stanley Park would over time be purged of any trace of native occupation.
-However over time the Parks Board has begun to refill it with Native artifacts.
+It has been suggested that perhaps the new Stanley Park would ultimately be purged of any trace of its former Indigenous population.
+However, over time, the Vancouver Park Board has added Indigenous carvings.

 The University of British Columbia's first campus in Fairview, 1917.
 The university moved to its permanent location at Point Grey in 1925.

 In 1877, Superintendent of Education John Jessop submitted a proposal for the formation of a provincial university.
 An Act Respecting the University of British Columbia was passed by the provincial legislature in 1890, but disagreements arose over whether to build the university on Vancouver Island or the mainland.
 A provincial university was formally called into being by the British Columbia University Act of 1908, although its location was not yet specified.
-Originally titled McGill University College of British Columbia (associated with McGill University in Montreal), it was selected in 1910 to be constructed at a site at Point Grey, though the outbreak of the First World War delayed construction.
+Originally titled McGill University College of British Columbia (associated with McGill University in Montreal), it was selected in 1910 to be constructed at a site at Point Grey, though the outbreak of World War I delayed construction.
 The now-independent University of British Columbia began operations in 1915.

-In 1911, Vancouver expanded with the amalgamation of Hastings Townsite (originally called New Brighton).
+In 1911, Vancouver expanded with the amalgamation of the Hastings Townsite (originally called New Brighton).
 The former municipality's name continues on in the Hastings–Sunrise neighbourhood, which covers the same territory (together with northern Renfrew–Collingwood).
-Residents of nearby Squamish village Sen̓áḵw were forcibly evicted as part of this expansion in 1913.
+Residents of the nearby Squamish village of Sen̓áḵw were forcibly evicted as part of this expansion in 1913.